Skip to main content

 Can I still use mod_pagespeed 1.13.35.2?

-It still runs.
-It also has no security patches in years, doesn't build against newer Apache releases, has no AVIF, and a build toolchain that wants Bazel 0.x and Python 2.
+Yes, and it still installs.
+It also hasn't taken a security patch in years, won't build against current Apache, has no AVIF, and ships a build toolchain that wants Bazel 0.x and Python 2.
 If your threat model accepts unpatched dependencies, you can keep running it.

 Try one